gazzamc/starfield_hex_updater/docs/README.md

 It's almost identical the above without the checkout part.

 - Open Command Prompt
-- `CD` to the folder you want to downlaod the source
+- `CD` to the folder where you want to download the source

 ```
     cd /folder/you/will/like/to/keep/the/repo